Hosted by AmericanTrails.org

 Mountains, glaciers, beluga whales, and ocean views are a few of the spectacular sights you can take in on the Girdwood to Indian Pathway.
 Known to locals as the "Bird to Gird" this trail was recently enlarged to include an extra six miles to Indian.

-Three communities, Girdwood, Bird, and Indian, are connected by this trail for the benefit of the residents.
-Trails leave the path and access each of the communities own valley trails.
+Three communities, Girdwood, Bird, and Indian, are connected by this trail.
+Trails leave the main route and access each of the communities' own valley pathways.
+The trail also provides access to Bird Creek Campground and the Bird Point Scenic Overlook.

 The trail passes through the birch and spruce filled Bird creek campground allowing trail users to stop and spend the night if needed.